dart-lang/dart_ci/current_results/README.md

 which provides a filterable view of the current test status across all configurations.

+The current results service is a gRPC server written in Dart, running on GCE.
+Cloud Endpoints is used to configure access to the server's API, and the ESPv2 proxy is used to manage the API and provide a REST translation of the API.

+The results service listens for new Dart CI results uploaded to cloud storage, and loads them into an in-memory database of all current CI results.
+Queries on these results are supported the by the API.

 ## Build and deploy

 The service takes about forty seconds to load all the existing